VirulentArc/ScriptCards/NPC_Statblock/README.md

 Click **Spells** to open a separate spell list card.

-The dedicated Spells card is not currently part of the experimental Beacon path.
+The dedicated Spells card is not currently part of the experimental Beacon path since NPC spells are presented as actions on a beacon NPC sheet.

 ![NPC Stat Block — Spells card](images/flameskull_spells.png)